carlasouza/puppet-virt/README.rst

 For now, some parameters will have a few values acceptable:
   * `virtpath` will accept only existing .img, .qcow and .qcow2 files;
   * `memory` and `cpus` will be, initially, not changeable;
-  * Input devices specification like mouse and graphic will not be supported for now.
+  * Input devices specification like mouse will not be supported for now.
   * The parameters `on_poweroff`; `on_reboot` and `on_crash` are not changeable.
 They will be used only to create a new domain (not for import existing domain's image, because libvirt does not support modify those values)
   * if `virt_type` is openvz, providing both `tmpl_cache` and `xml_file` are required.